truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 **Install Manual Update File** opens the **[Save configuration settings from this machine before updating](#save-configuration-settings-window)** window first.

 {{< hint warning >}}
-Prior to staring the update process, confirm that the system's storage has enough space to handle the update.
-The update stops if there is insufficent space for it to finish.
+Prior to starting the update process, confirm that the system storage has enough space to handle the update.
+The update stops if there is insufficient space for it to finish.
 {{< /hint >}}

 ## System Update No Upgrade Screen